iundarigun/boa-leitura/backend/README.md

 [X] Add integration tests
-[X] Add pagination, ordering and search in find endpoint [ ] Add param in getById to retrieve details (books or readers)
+[X] Add pagination, ordering and search in find endpoint [ ] Add param in getById to retrieve details (books or readers) [ ] Show gender in PascalCase
+[ ] Show Nationality in a Select searchable

 ### Books
 [X] Add genre